 Imagine getting together in a group, debunking the lies you learned about your selves and the world.
 Sharing the risk of removing the mask you’ve built, and instead recognizing that not only are those around you more wonderful as their authentic selves…so are you.
 Stepping out of the old “normal” into a new one, where mistakes are made, and repaired; distress seen with compassion and given comfort; conflict is practiced with ever-increasing confidence, no longer about attack and defend but about emerging understanding, honesty and mutual care.

-I began this group a year ago, not knowing if it would be truly helpful.
+I began this group in 2018, not knowing if it would be truly helpful.
 Three groups–“generations,” I call them–have trusted me to lead them through a process I developed after years of working with individual clients struggling just as my composite “Sally”.
 We’ve addressed the issues of how securely (or not) we connect to others, our boundaries (or lack thereof), and our capacity to get and stay connected to ourselves while reaching out for others.
 We address perfectionism and sibling and other close relationships, and how (or if) to forgive our parents.
 Somatically based, people are encouraged to get and stay in their bodies, supporting a healthier nervous system.
 Each group is structured, with an exercise to go with each topic, and some room at the end for processing.
-Each module is 6 months of 2 hours one time per month, and the fee is a sliding scale of $30-50.
+Each module is 6 months of 2 hours one time per month, and the fee is a sliding scale of $40-60 per group.
 I must meet with potential members prior to admission to the group, and hold free initial discussions 3 times a year to see if the group would serve your needs.
 The group, once set at a maximum of 7 members, becomes closed after the first session, and therefore requires a commitment.

 “It turned out to be one of the most healing acts of self care I had ever experienced!..to be surrounded by a rainbow of people so different than you and talk about such strikingly similar experiences.
 It was nourishing, eye opening and therapeutic.” -RQ, father with NPD